kouweizhong/PingPong/README.md

 In some cases, multiple variants are tested.

-We have a have-finished Kilim implementation.
+We have a half-finished Kilim implementation.
 Lack of Maven support and the bytecode weaving requirement makes things a lot more difficult then for the other APIs.

 And maybe we will add Groovy actors too.
 But we don't plan to add anything that had no update in the last year or so.